DasHomi/preventer/README.md

 For example accidentally creating stripped logs.
 You can toggle every module in the settings and decide if you want a notification from the mod if it prevented you from doing something.
+There is also an OVERRIDE KEY to temporarily allow an otherwise prevented action (_Default keybinding is R_).
 Note, the 1.18 version will still get updates sometimes but the 1.19 version will be more up to date

 ## **Features**